mithunpaul08/paper_writing_tips/README.md

 3. Minimize coreference to increase clarity.
 For example, *It* in the second sentence in this text "For example, XYZ propose a supervised learning approach that ...
 It tackles several problems..." is fairly ambiguous.
 When ambiguities exist, please replace the pronouns with a more descriptive noun phrase, e.g., the second sentence in the above example reads better as "The proposed approach tackles several problems..."

+### General advice
+- Don’t patronize your readers, if you are working on LSTM, don't include a picture of LSTM.
+However, if you have a new architecture, definitely explain it.
+- After working on a paper for a day, put it aside and look at it 2 days later.
+- Usually students err at the side of caution, i.e wayyyy too much information.
+Don't.
+- Tuning: Less tuning means you have more confidence in your model.
+Try to tune the learning rate to the maximum.
+Even optimizers are optional.

 ### 6. Advice from other people

 1. [Novelist Cormac McCarthy’s tips on how to write a great science paper](https://www.nature.com/articles/d41586-019-02918-5)